justpush-simracing/JustPush-Plugin/README.md

 - [Credits](#credits)

 ## Introduction
-Transform your Stream Deck into the ultimate sim racing button box for ACC!
+_**Transform your Stream Deck into the ultimate sim racing button box!**_

-Forget fuel and pressure worries mid-race.
-With Auto Fuel and Auto Pressure buttons, manage pitstop fueling and pressure adjustments automatically—whether in the garage or on track—all at the push of a button.
+Forget fuel and pressure worries pre-race and mid-race in ACC.
+With Auto Fuel and Auto Pressure buttons, just turn a few laps to lock in perfect fuel and pressures for optimized setups and pitstops, regardless of setup type, track conditions, or driving style!
+It adapts to YOU, the driver, and the conditions you're driving in real time.
+Effortlessly manage fueling and pressure adjustments automatically—whether in the garage or pitstop MFD—so you can _just push_ on track!

+Forget dedicated flag buttons or flag overlays.
+Have all of your button icons and information available with integrated Flag Box, rendering flag colors underneath the icons, which has **never been done before** with Stream Deck button box solutions!

-#### * **Don't Panic — Just Push!** *
+***Don't Panic — Just Push!***

 ### Plugin Highlights:
 - Active **Auto Fuel** and **Auto Pressure** buttons for effortless, perfect pitstops every time. 🤖🔧⛽